ScalaConsultants/panopticon-tui/README.md

 ### Prerequisites

-You'll need to have java installed (it is loaded dynamically by [jmx](https://docs.rs/jmx/0.2.0/jmx/) crate.
+You'll need to have java installed (it is loaded dynamically by [jmx](https://docs.rs/jmx/0.2.0/jmx/) crate).

+### Example

+There's a complete example of adjusting a real project to work with panopticon.
+[Check it out](https://github.com/ScalaConsultants/panopticon-example) to see how it's done.

 ### Running Panopticon